 |Standardized Test Scores||Considered|

-To apply, all applicants to Youngstown State University must submit the following items.
-Double check with Youngstown State University's admissions department to confirm all application materials and requirements.
+To apply to Youngstown State University, all applicants must submit the following items.
+Check with Youngstown State University's admissions department to confirm all application materials and requirements.

 |Area||Required||Recommended||Required for Some||Details (If Any)|

 |Statement of Good Standing From Prior Institution(S)|

 |Transcript of High School Record||√|